Top 10 Things to Do in Kerala, India

-Kerala, one of the smallest states of India, is located in the in the southern area of India.
-The beautiful land is called as God's Own Country because of its abundant natural beauty such as long stretches of river, long golden beaches, fantastic wildlife, and the added beauty of green paddy fields and swaying palm and coconut trees.
+Kerala is a State located in South India.
+It is also the smallest states of India.
+Kerala is fondly called as God's Own Country.
+Kerala has abundant natural beauty with her long stretches of river and long golden beaches.
+Besides, Kerala has fantastic wildlife, and the added beauty of green paddy fields and swaying palm and coconut trees.

 1. Kerala Backwaters - When you plan a visit to Kerala one of the most important things is to include a journey in the Kerala Houseboat which will give you a chance to see the serene beauty of Kerala backwaters and see village life up close and learn more about life there.
 For this purpose, you can choose a wooden canoe which is not very expensive.
 It is a unique experience one can have in Kerala.